funkymed/sc-slideshow/README.md

 #SC-SlideShow

-SC-SlideShow is a script will display image and play music.
+SC-SlideShow is a script will display image, play music from soundcloud and display a waveform.
 It will also fire event on change image.
 If you don't drag n drop image, it wil fire event by himself on time.

 Demo : http://www.cyrilpereira.com/sc-slideshow